The Best Ideas for Conference Room Names

 Facebook has pioneered many things, as we all know.
-But one of our favorite ideas from the Zuckerberg team is the way they name their conference rooms.
+But one of our favorite ideas from the Zuckerberg team is the way they have come up with their conference room names.
 Where else can you hear, “Don’t forget about the team meeting in ten minutes in Five Minutes” or “Have you seen Zoey?
 She’s in Fighting Chuck Norris.”
 The recent trend toward more open and collaborative office spaces means more opportunities to make a statement by naming your meeting spaces.
 Maybe it’s time for your team to book a reservation in King’s Landing.

 Why do we like to name things?
 For centuries we’ve named inanimate objects like ships, cars and machines.
 The Atlantic suggests it’s a way for us to relate to, exert control over, and ultimately trust the things we build to make our jobs easier.
 Depending on how you feel about meetings, that could apply to conference rooms as well.
 Naming not only asserts our ownership of things, but also expresses our own individuality.
 Today, our startup names, our email addresses, and the domain names we choose all say something to the world about our personalities.